-- Liquids may be discharged into a sewer subject to a consent issued by the local water company. - Liquids may be taken off-site in a tanker for disposal or recovery. - Clean surface water from roofs, or from areas of the site that are not being used in connection with storing and treating waste, may be discharged directly to surface waters, or to groundwater by seepage through the soil via a soakaway.
+- Liquids may be discharged into a sewer subject to a consent issued by the local water company. - Liquids may be taken off-site in a tanker for disposal or recovery. - Clean surface water from roofs, or from areas of the site that are not being used in connection with storing and treating waste, may be discharged but should be managed in line with Welsh Government's guidance on sustainable drainage systems.